guardian/commercial/docs/global-ad-events.md

 ## Notes

-- The event name is `'commercial:adStatusChange'` — it must match exactly, or the listener will silently receive nothing.
 - All listeners hear all events.
 Filter by `event.detail.name` or `event.detail.advert` in your callback.
 - If you have a direct reference to an `Advert` instance, you can use `advert.on()` instead.